-3 See Daniel J. Solove, Privacy Self-Management and the Consent Dilemma, 126 HARV.
+&lt;sup>3 See Daniel J. Solove, Privacy Self-Management and the Consent Dilemma, 126 HARV.
 L. REV. 1880 (2013).

 First, the control companies promise people is an illusion.
 Entities inescapably engineer their technologies to produce particular results.
-People's choices are constrained because others design the tools they use.
-People get boxes to check, buttons to press, switches to activate and deactivate, and other settings to fiddle with.
+People's choices are constrained by the design of the tools they use.
+Companies decide the kind of boxes people get to check, the buttons that they press, switches they activate and deactivate, and other settings they get to fiddle with.

 Data collectors have incentives to make users believe they have more control than they are actually given.
-People can only click on the options that companies create for them.
+People can only click on the options provided to them.
 Think of how parents create this illusion of control for their children, such as when I give my kids a choice between going to the park or the movies.
 They feel empowered and I avoid a trip to the pet store so I can stave off a conversation about a new puppy for one more week.

 Data collectors also have incentives to leverage design to extract our consent.
-Companies deploy "dark patterns" and exploit our built-in tendencies to prefer shiny, colorful buttons and ignore dull, grey ones.
+Companies create manipulative interfaces exploit our built-in tendencies to prefer shiny, colorful buttons and ignore dull, grey ones.
 They may also shame us into feeling bad about withholding data or declining options.
 Many times, companies make the ability to exercise control possible but costly through forced work, subtle misdirection, and incentive tethering.
 Sometimes platforms design online services to wheedle people into oversharing, such as keeping a "streak" going or nudging people to share old posts or congratulate others on Facebook.
 Companies know how impulsive sharing can be and therefore implement an entire system is set up to make it so easy.